-Whether you’re an in-house accountant or function as an accountant consultant, you should be able to support with your clients with financial viability of projects.
-Usually, we evaluate projects using the Net Present Value (NPV) criteria.
+Whether you’re an in-house accountant or function as an accountant consultant, you should be able to support with your clients with financial viability of projects using both the internal rate of return (IRR) and the net present value (NPV).
+To help you provide the best support, we're sharing how to calculate internal rate of return and net present value, and how to navigate these calculations in Microsoft Excel.

-In this article, we’ll share how to calculate internal rate of return and net present value, and how to navigate these calculations in Microsoft Excel.
 Follow along in the IRR worksheet of the workbook IRR.xlsx.
 This spreadsheet shows annual cash flows from two projects, as depicted in Figure 1.

 Figure 1 Evaluation of two projects by NPV and IRR